The joy of identifying the oldest document signed by our pioneer Jews. |

 but none more important than this one.
 On

-August 1, 2017 Martin
+August 1, 2017 Martin Hauserman, then its Chief

 to me and Jeffrey Morris, now Manager of

 Mayfield Cemetery.
-He wrote that while doing
+It said that while doing

 research on another subject he had found a

-question: "Is this
+asked: "Is this

 of interest?"
 I read the